notmalan/technical/README.md

    composer install
    ```

-3. create a homestead config. file
+3. create a homestead config. file using
    ```
    php vendor/bin/homestead make
    ```

-4. edit the `.env` file to configure the APP_URL(s) if you're planning on using some other hostname besides 'homestead.test'
+4. edit the `.env` file to configure the APP_URL(s) if you're planning on using some other hostname besides 'homestead.test' .
    If you're not sure on what to do for this step then see: https://laravel.com/docs/9.x/homestead#hostname-resolution

 5. start the virtual machine using